kennux/UnityTK/README.md

 Utility
 -----
-Provides utility for UnityEssentials itself and commonly used methods that are handy when working with unity.
+Provides utility for UnityTK itself and commonly used methods that are handy when working with unity.